 Step 2: Add the bits of pork belly or fatback into a large pan and render the fat on medium heat until meat turns golden-brown and crispy, about 8-10 minutes.
 After a few minutes, add minced onion and sauté over medium-high until golden, about 6-8 minutes.
 Remove from heat and add the mixture (including the rendered fat) into a mixing bowl.
 Combine with cooked rice, ground pork, eggs, mashed garlic, salt, freshly ground pepper, paprika, and ground caraway seeds.
 Using wet hands, mix thoroughly so that ingredients disperse evenly.

 Step 3: Fill the cabbage leaves.
 Place a rinsed cabbage leaf on a work surface, cut off its thick vein at the stem end, and fill its center with about two heaping tablespoons of the meat mixture.
 Then fold the cabbage leaf around the filling from each side, forming 7-8 cm (3-inch) long logs.
 Don’t overstuff as filling will expand slightly during cooking.
 Repeat for all cabbage leaves.
 Place them seam-side down and put aside.
 Shred any leftover cabbage heads, and form meatballs from leftover meat mixture.

-Step 5: Serve the stuffed cabbages in shallow bowls.
+Step 5: Serve in shallow bowls.
 Add a layer of juicy sauerkraut, then one or two stuffed cabbages, and top with sour cream.
 Serve a few slices of crusty bread on the side.